zuozhenggh/learning-library/enterprise-manageability-library/oci-database-management/setup-pluggable-databases-workload/setup-workload_original.md

 2. Copy the following commands into your terminal.
 These commands download the files needed to run the lab.

-    Note: If you are running in windows using putty, ensure your Session Timeout is set to greater than 0
+    Note: If you are running in Microsoft Windows using PuTTY, ensure your Session Timeout is set to greater than 0

     ```
     <copy>